 - Read the Bible.
 Open it regularly and read the valuable instructions included inside for living a godly life.
 Take this knowledge a step further by receiving instruction from godly pastors and teachers to help propel you into higher levels of spiritual fitness much like a personal trainer can take you to another level physically.

 - Do an attitude check.
-Regularly assess the state of your heart, your intentions.
+Regularly assess the state of your heart and your intentions.
 Does what’s going on inside of you fit with what the word of God indicates about what our attitudes should look like?
-(Print and read ”Attitude – The Aroma of Your Heart” for a scripture study on what the Bible says about attitude.)
+The Aroma of Your Heart (i.e., your attitude) is an essential part of your spiritual fitness; be sure to keep it in shape.

 - Pursue spiritual health.
 If what you’re doing isn’t working, do something else.
 If you’re doing nothing to change the path of your life, then do something.
 Set a goal.
 Have some area in which you are pursuing a more spiritually fit existence.
 Remember that small steps add up over time to make a huge difference.